Yellow Roomer's Letters to the Editors

 I pour all of my after-tax dollars back into my recreation and

 recharging.
-I listen to about Four hours of radio daily, most of them tuned to
+I listen to about Four hours of radio daily, most of them tuned

 101.9 KSCA.
 I started listening the first day KSCA hit the airwaves